-5.2.1 "Go," "No-Go" Headspace Gages
+5.2.1 "Go", "No-Go" Headspace Gages

 These headspace gages are commercially available hardened steel gages used to verify the headspace of pistols firing from a locked breech condition.
 The "Go" gage verifies that the headspace of the pistol is equal to or greater than the SAAMI minimum headspace for the caliber for which the pistol is chambered.
 The "No-Go" gage verifies that the headspace of the pistol is not greater than the SAAMI maximum headspace for the caliber for which the pistol is chambered.
-The headspace gages to be used in this testing shall be standard commercial headspace gages, except that they shall be modified to permit the installation of a standard primer (of the appropriate size for the caliber of the gage), as well as a vent of 0.2 cm (0.078 in) dia located on the longitudinal axis of each gage (Fig. 1).
+The "No-Go" gage verifies that the headspace of the pistol is not greater than the SAAMI maximum headspace for the caliber for which the pistol is chambered.
+The headspace gages to be used in this testing shall be standard commercial headspace gages, except that they shall be modified to permit the installation of a standard primer (of the appropriate size for the caliber of the gage), as well as a vent of 0.2 cm in dia (0.078 in) dia located on the longitudinal axis of each gage (Fig. 1).
 Unfired primers will be in place in each headspace gage during the testing, and will be used to verify whether the hammer struck the firing pin with sufficient force to cause the pistol to fire during the headspace testing.

-$B = 0.4406 \text{ cm} \pm .0013 \text{ cm} (0.1735 \text{ in} \pm .0005 \text{ in})$ Dia for 9 mm, 357 Sig & 40 S&W; 0.5308 cm $\pm .0013 \text{ cm} (0.2090 \text{ in} \pm .0005 \text{ in})$ Dia for 45 ACP.
+B = 0.434 cm $\pm$ 0.025 cm (0.171 in $\pm$ 0.001 in) Dia for 9mm, 357 Sig, & 40 S&W; 0.520 cm $\pm$ 0.025 cm (0.204 in $\pm$ 0.001 in) Dia for 45 ACP.

-FIGURE 1.
-"Go," "No-Go" headspace gages, modified for NIJ Standard-0112.03 tests.
+Figure 1.
+"Go", "No-Go" headspace gages, modified for NIJ Standard-0112.03 tests.